Oleh-Matviiv/omtv-template-npm-react-component/README.md

 1. Update package.json with your component data: `name, description, repository, bugs, homepage, author`
 2. Run `npm publish`

-# Component theming
+# Component theming approach
+Implement theming using
-Theming is implemented using [styled-components](https://www.styled-components.com/).
+[styled-components](https://www.styled-components.com/).
 A component declares in its prop types a list of wrappers that it uses to build a component's JSX sturcture: